tidyrtidyrRRecall the x and y tibbles from last time.

 Not tidy!

-Enter, pivot_longer()
+Enter, pivot_longer().

-takes four key arguments:
+pivot_longer(), a function from tidyr takes four key arguments:

 Rep Treat Clone ID Year_Type Height_cm